Adam calls for public events

 I've been calling seriously since about 2004, although I had been calling on and off before that since 2000.
-CUSRC and The Round gave me my first local public gigs, calling with various scratch bands at first, but later with bands like Fiddlin' Around, Junction 24, The Gloworms and Chalktown.
-In 2005, I took over as regular caller for a local band, The Scampering Rogues, doing several community events until their original caller returned.
+CUSRC and The Round gave me my first local public gigs, and since then things have grown, with regular bookings at ceilidh series across the South of England.

 I'm flexible and willing to work with any band, and I'm quite happy to travel.
 If you have particular requirements for your event, I'm keen to help out and honest enough to speak my mind.